 Companies must offer payment terms because their clients demand them.
 Unfortunately, offering terms can also cause cash flow problems, especially to small businesses that don’t have an emergency fund.
 This creates a dilemma for business owners.

-This article discusses how to offer payment terms while avoiding the cash flow problems that come from waiting to get paid.
+This article discusses how to offer payment terms while avoiding the cash flow problems that arise from waiting to get paid.
 We cover:

 1. What are payment terms?

-Payment terms are the contractual conditions that determine when a client will pay their invoice.
+Payment terms are the contractual conditions that determine when a client pays their invoice.
 Terms commonly allow the client to pay in 30 to 90 days.
 Think of payment terms as a form of short-term trade credit.

 Invoices that have payment terms usually have a notice on them.
 The format of the notice is as follows: “Due in Net N Days,” where N is the number of days.
 Common terms include 30, 45, 60, and 90 days.
 They are usually marked as follows: